nscon-gmbh/meraki-change-ssid-status/README.md

 ERROR: Skipping search for "TEST" in network "Network PROD"...

-Found "TEST" in the following enabled SSIDs:
+Found "TEST" in the following SSIDs:

 ╒═══════╤════════════════╤═══════════╤════════════╤═══════════╕
 │   No. │ Network Name   │ SSID Name │   SSID No. │ Enabled   │